Soft Language Prompts for Language Transfer: Experiments

 \subsection{Tasks}

-In order to evaluate the capabilities of mT0-{\scshape Base} for cross-lingual transfer, we chose four distinct tasks involving various NLP areas to explore the model performance.
+In order to evaluate the capabilities of mT0-{\scshape Base} for cross-lingual transfer, we choose four distinct tasks involving various NLP areas to explore the model performance.
 These tasks differ in the type of the provided output and include question answering (QA), named-entity recognition (NER), natural language inference (NLI), and check-worthy claim detection (CWCD).
-They were selected based on the availability of datasets for selected languages and to include various NLP tasks related to reading comprehension, recognizing textual entailment, or fact-checking domains.
+They were selected based on the availability of datasets for selected languages and to include various NLP tasks related to reading comprehension, recognizing textual entailment, or fact-checking.
 Table~\ref{tab:datasets} lists the datasets used in our experiments.
+For Bulgarian, there is no question answering dataset available.

 Due to the absence of datasets for some languages, we employed Google Translate to translate data for several languages.
-This concerns, in particular, the dataset for the Slovak NLI task and the dataset for check-worthy claim detection for German and Telugu.
+This concerns, in particular, the dataset for the Slovak NLI task and the dataset for check-worthy claim detection.
 In the case of the missing Slovak NLI dataset, we utilized the CS ANLI dataset and translated it from Czech to Slovak.
-In contrast, for check-worthy claim detection, we translated the English dataset into German and Telugu to obtain results for the comparison.\footnote{To evaluate the correctness of the translations, we conducted a manual verification of a subset of samples, focusing specifically on translations between Czech and Slovak (based on native speakers).
-Our findings indicate that the translations generated by Google Translate are correct for these particular languages.}
+For check-worthy claim detection, we translated the English dataset into multiple languages to obtain results for comparison.\footnote{To evaluate the accuracy of the translations, we manually verified a subset of samples, with a particular focus on translations between Czech and Slovak, leveraging input from native speakers.
+Our analysis found that the translations generated by Google Translate were correct for this language pair.}